dariagrudzien/dariagrudzien/README.md

 I run on coffee and pancakes.

-- 💮 If you're a woman working in tech in the Czech Republic - join our [CyberMagnolia Community](http://cybermagnolia.com/contact)
-- 🛠️ Working on SRE fun stuff (ex @apiaryio and OCI)
+- 🛠️ Working on SRE fun stuff (ex @redpanda-data, @apiaryio and OCI)
-- 🌱 Currently learning Python, Ansible, Terraform, Linux
+- 🌱 Currently focusing learning on Python, incident response, monitoring, observability
-- 💬 Ask me about designing an oncall training program for your engineers
+- 💬 Ask me about designing incident response for your organization or an oncall training program for your engineers
-- 📫 How to reach me: :bird: `@DariaGrudzien`
+- 📫 How to reach me: :bird: `@DariaGrudzien` or `@daria@fosstodon.org`
 - 😄 Pronouns: She/Her
 - ⚡ I write about tech, comms & people at [dariagrudzien.com](https://dariagrudzien.com/)